vanHavel/ChatBar/README.md

 # General Info
 - Adding the chat icon to the control strip is handled by calls to a private, undocumented API(see [TouchBaer](https://github.com/a2/touch-baer)).
 The functionality might be removed in a future release of Apple's frameworks or (hopefully) make it's way into a public API.
 - The application simulates a keypress of the shift key regularly to disable the touchbar sleep function.
 - Connection is secured using SSL, and certificates are verified by SSL pinning.
 This is handled by the [Starscream](https://github.com/daltoniam/Starscream) framework.
-However, I am no network security expert and can not vouch for the correctness of my or their implementation from a security standpoint.
+However, the documentation of this feature was a bit lacking, so use at your own risk.